Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 Recent data shows Orlando's median sale price generally sitting from the mid $300,000s to just under $400,000 depending on the source.
 Zillow shows a median sale price around $366,000, while Redfin shows a median sale price around $395,796.

 That price difference is why local context matters.
-Orlando is not one market.
-It is many smaller markets moving at different speeds.
+Orlando isn't one market.
+It's many smaller markets moving at different speeds.

 Is Orlando a Buyer's Market or Seller's Market?